Mastermindzh/docker-templates/node_private_git/README.md

 Use a volume bind to overwrite the /root/.ssh/ folder instead of adding it (remove line 27 through 31).

 ## Rationale
-If I know it isn't safe and provide a solution why am I still doing things the *"wrong"* way?
+If I know it isn't safe **and** provide a solution to the problem....
+Why am I still doing things the *"wrong"* way?

 Well...
 I can build a private image which others can use without too much knowledge of docker and ssh. <sub>(*kuch* lots of Windows users *kuch*)</sub>